 Software products.
 In China, holders of computer software copyrights enjoy protections under the Copyright Law.
 Various regulations relating to the protection of software copyrights in China have promulgated, including the Copyright Law, which was originally promulgated in 1990, the Regulation for the Implementation of the Copyright Law, which originally came into effect in September 2002, and the Measures for the Registration of Computer Software Copyright, which were issued by the National Copyright Administration in 2002.
-Under these regulations, computer software that is independently developed and exists in a physical form is protected, and software copyright Protection Center of China or its local branches is encouraged.
+Under these regulations, computer software that is independently developed and exists in a physical form is protected, and software copyright owners may license or transfer their software copyrights to others.
+Registration of software copyrights, exclusive licensing and transfer contracts with the Copyright Protection Center of China or its local branches is encouraged.
 Such registration is not mandatory under Chinese law, but can enhance the protections available to the registered copyright holders.
-The Computer Software Copyright Registration Procedures, issued by the National Copyright Administration in 2002, apply to software copyrights holders.
-The Computer Software Copyright Registration Procedures, issued by the National Copyright Administration in 2002, apply to software copyright registration, license contract registration and transfer contract registered 52 computer software copyrights in compliance with the above rules and to take advantage of the protections under them.
+The Computer Software Copyright Registration Procedures, issued by the National Copyright Administration in 2002, apply to software copyright registration, license contract registration and transfer contract registration.
+We have registered 52 computer software copyrights in compliance with the above rules and to take advantage of the protections under them.

 Trademark.
 The PRC Trademark Law was originally adopted in 1982.
 The Trademark Office under the State Administration for Industry and Commerce handles trademark registrations and grants a term of ten years for registered trademarks, plus another ten years if requested upon expiration of the first or any subsequent ten-year term.
-Trademark license agreements must be filed with the Trademark Office for record. "人人人如" and "人人分期" are registered trademarks in China.
-We have also applied with the Trademark Office to register additional trademarks and logos, including "开心汽车", "人人财富," "人人直播" and "目绵直播".
+Trademark license agreements must be filed with the Trademark Office for record. "\|\text{\tex{